 An SEO Moat like this makes them top of mind for businesses that want to ditch their biggest competitors.

 Podia is an all-in-one platform for selling courses, ebooks, and downloads.
-It’s in a competitive industry with companies like Clickfunnels, Kajabi, Kartra, Teachable, Thinkific, Gumroad, and so on.
+It’s in a competitive industry with companies like Clickfunnels, Kajabi, Kartra, Teachable, Thinkific, Gumroad, etc.

-Most of the companies they’re competing with are household names that have built a reputation over the years.
+Most of the companies they’re competing with are household names that have built a reputation.

-One of the things that make Podia stand out among its competitors is its investment in content marketing.
-They understood how important pain-point content is and uses it as a competitive advantage.
+One thing that makes Podia stand out among its competitors is its investment in pain point content marketing.
+They understood pain-point content’s importance and used it as a competitive advantage.

-For example, if you Google “Kajabi alternative”, you’ll see that Podia is ranking number 3 on the SERPs.
+For example, if you Google “Kajabi alternative,” you’ll see that Podia ranks number 3 on the SERPs.

-If you search for “Thinkific alternative” on Google, Podia is currently ranking number 1 on the SERPs after the Ads.
+If you search for “Thinkific alternative” on Google, Podia ranks number 1 on the SERPs after the Ads.

-The same thing plays out if you Google “Gumroad alternative” where Podia ranks number 3 on the SERPs.
+The same thing happens if you Google “Gumroad alternative,” where Podia ranks number 3 on the SERPs.

-Podia positions itself as a great alternative to its competitors, and ranks on Google for those keywords, by creating pages for it.
+As you can see, Podia positions itself as a great alternative to its competitors and ranks on Google for those keywords by creating pages for it.